geoserver/geoserver/doc/en/user/source/data/raster/imagemosaic/configuration.rst

 Granules
 --------

 Each individual image is commonly referred to as a **granule**.
-Individual granules do not need to share the same CRS or resolution, assuming appropriate configuration.
+Individual granules must have some similarities which are captured here below:

-There are some limitations:
+* All the granules must share the same coordinate reference system.

 * All the granules must share the same ColorModel and SampleModel.
-This means that the granules must share the same pixel layout and photometric interpretation.
+This means that the granules must share the same pixel layout and photometric interpretation. ** NOT TRUE **

-* If overviews are used, the set of overviews must be the same for all the granules, otherwise the overviews will be ignored).
+In addition it is worth to remark on the fact that currently the ImageMosaic is able to handle raster data whose grid-to-world transformation is a scale and translate transformation, hence no rotation or skew.

 Index and configuration file creation
 -------------------------------------